Logging

 def my_cli():

-# Print a messages for each level.
+# Print a message for each level.

 logging.debug("We're printing stuff.")